lluisb3/hello-world/README.md

 Tutorial repository

 Hello world!
-This is a tutorial to learn how to use GitHub.
+This is a tutorial to learn how to use branches on GitHub.